api-search/policies/README.md

   - apis-json-apis-aid-error
   - apis-json-apis-aid-info
 ```
-## Name
+## Name (api-metadata-names)
-Providing a clear, descriptive, and concise name for each API api, as well as the APIs it contains, properly defining the scope.
+Providing a clear, descriptive, and concise name for each API, as well as the APIs it contains, properly defining the scope, with an intuitive first impression of an API.

 ```
 name: Name